JamesSaxon/jamessaxon.github.io/_posts/2021-11-04-shapes-shadows.md

   and Jackson Park in Chicago,
   described the influence of nature beautifully, [in 1865][olmsted-yosemite]:

-> the enjoyment of scenery employs the mind without fatigue and yet exercises it, tranquilizes it and yet enlivens it; and thus, through the influence of the mind over the body, gives the effect of refereshing rest and reinvigoration to the whole system.
+> the enjoyment of scenery employs the mind without fatigue and yet exercises it, tranquilizes it and yet enlivens it; and thus, through the influence of the mind over the body, gives the effect of refreshing rest and reinvigoration to the whole system.

 More recently, E. O. Wilson's _Biophilia_ set the stage for biophilic design, though I was personally drawn to simulate not just living forms